-When we who have access to plant-based foods and the lands to grow them persist in farming living beings and consuming their corpses and reproductive secretions; when we forcibly breed billions of sentient individuals into existence for the sole purpose of sending them, in their infancy or youth, to a slaughterhouse, a.k.a abattoir, from the french abattre, to put an end to, to beat down—
+When we who have access to plant-based foods and the land to grow them persist in farming living beings and consuming their corpses and reproductive secretions; when we forcibly breed billions of sentient individuals into existence for the sole purpose of sending them, in their infancy or youth, to a slaughterhouse, a.k.a abattoir, from the french abattre: to put an end to, to beat down…

-And all this carnage, not because we must, but simply because we can—
+And all this carnage, not because we must, but simply because we can—because we like it—

-when a slaughterhouse exists not because it must, but simply because it can—
+when a slaughterhouse exists, not because it must, but simply because it can—because we like it—

-then we are literally saying that the lives of these animals are as garbage to us.
+then we are literally saying that the lives of these animals are nothing more than existential garbage.

 And so it was that on October 5, 2016, when a truck hauling pigs to Fearman’s Pork slaughterhouse in Ontario overturned outside the slaughterhouse, instantly killing dozens of pigs and seriously wounding several others, and representatives for a local farmed animal sanctuary offered medical care and permanent refuge to the injured pigs, they were roundly ignored.
 And when representatives of the sanctuary literally begged for the animals’ lives, they were turned away and dismissed, even as the bodies of the still living animals were condemned as no longer viable for sale or consumption.

 Steve Jenkins, one of the proprietors of the sanctuary, wrote: